CSSS/git-tutorial/README.md

 by the project, we can just use `git commit -a`, which prepares all files you've changed this time around to be commited.

-`git commit` will open up an editor for you to write a commit message in.
-One you do so, and then save and leave, the commit will be made.
+`git commit -a` will open up an editor for you to write a commit message in.
+Once you do so, and then save and leave, the commit will be made.

 #### Writing Good Commit Messages